The History of Miller Boat Line

 Residents and customers welcomed the Islander in 1983, a 90 foot long, 38 foot beam, drive-on, drive-off ferry.
 Several minutes were shaved off the scheduled turnaround time.
 The Islander built at G&W Builders in Cleveland, could carry sixteen vehicles or up to 450 passengers.

 The 96 foot South Bass built in 1989, also in Cleveland, could handle eighteen vehicles or up to 500 passengers.
 In 1993 the William Market began its run, followed by the Put-in-Bay in 1997, both built at Sturgeon Bay, Wisconsin.
 Each could carry up to twenty cars or 500 passengers.
-The Put-in-Bay was extended by 40 feet in 2010 and can now carry approximately 24 vehicles.
+The Put-in-Bay was extended by 40 feet in 2010 and can now carry approximately 24 vehicles or up to 600 passengers.
 These drive-on/drive-off vessels allow the boat line to maintain an efficient summer service with departures every half hour, the most frequent schedule to Put-in-Bay.

 The longer vessels and more frequent trips insured that a walk on passenger would have less waiting time, the most frequent trips, with a crossing time between Put-in-Bay and Catawba of eighteen minutes, plus be assured of trips early spring through late fall.
 (Note: Due to mild weather, Lake Erie never froze over during the 2011-2012 winter, making it the longest running season to date.
 The longest running season prior to that was 2003-2004, where the boat line ran until January 4, 2004.)